 Following from Propositions 1 and 2, decision options that maintain a participant's leadership identity when it is threatened, as in Condition 1, will feel more valuable to the decision maker than when they face no threat to their leadership identity.
 Although all the decision makers in the study will be motivated to choose an option that is aligned with their self-concept, only decision makers in Condition 1 have the real opportunity to verify or to disconfirm an identity.
 Thus participants in Condition 1 will attach greater value to options that are in line with their identity standard and less value to options that are not consistent with that standard.
 When making the decision in a way that confirms a leadership identity standard, participants in Condition 1 reduce greater uncertainty by selecting from among substantially more valuable and less valuable options.
 If they value their identity more they will be more certain about selecting options that verify that identity.
-Stronger feelings associated with decision options make decisions important and lead to greater value attributed to options for making the decisions.
+Stronger feelings associated with decision options make decisions.
 This difference in the value between options will leave decision makers feeling more certain immediately after making the decision.